jbertovic/tdameritradeclient/Readme.md

 - [X] grab account data (endpoint below /accounts)
 - [X] How do I use the enum better to correspond to the proper endpoint?
 - [X] able to view saved and current orders with filter (endpoint below /saveorders)
+- [X] modified so param are forced to enum and removed builder from pub
 - [ ] able to create and delete saved order  (endpoint below with PUT and DELETE /saveorders)
 - [ ] create example to pull history, optionchain, and quote
 - [ ] create example to create saved order
-- [ ] create feature options from serde_json and chrono
+- [ ] create feature options from serde_json

 ## Future IDEAS
 - [ ] use `refresh` token instead of actual token if maintaining a client
 - [ ] add documentation
 - [ ] add better error checking
-- [ ] grouping param pairs on function call instead of only chaining
+- [X] grouping param pairs on function call instead of only chaining
+- [X] continue to add more restriction on query parameters and options to prevent errors

 ## Endpoints added